Overview

 What to See & Do

-- Picnic & relaxation – Designated picnic tables and benches are scattered along the shoreline, many of which are wheelchair‑accessible.
-The open grassland provides space for a family spread or a quiet lunch.
+- Picnicking & relaxation – Wooden picnic tables and benches are positioned along the shoreline, many of which face the water.
+The open grassy areas are popular for family spreads, outdoor games or simply reading away from the screen.

 | Facility | Details |